 How Nacre works

 The mental model.
-There are two sides: the control plane (runs us), and your VM (runs you).
+There are two sides: the control plane (runs Nacre), and your agent environment (runs you).
 They talk to each other through a small set of signed endpoints.

-Every Nacre customer gets exactly one dedicated virtual machine.
-That VM runs your OpenClaw instance and nothing else — no shared kernel, no noisy neighbours, no multi-tenant container packing.
+Every Nacre customer gets their own dedicated agent environment.
+That environment runs your OpenClaw instance and nothing else — fully isolated, no noisy neighbours.

 Our control plane (the thing at nacre.sh) is the dashboard, billing, and the orchestrator that spawns, resizes, and retires VMs.
 It never reads your conversation content — just metadata (uptime, resource usage, OpenClaw version).